nicschumann/fairly-fast-formants/README.md

 3. `npm install`
 4. `npm run build-wasm`
 5. `npm run dev`

+*Note: you can follow the tutorial [here](https://rustwasm.github.io/book/game-of-life/setup.html) as a rust setup guide.*

 You should now have a dev server running the application at `localhost:3000`.